Tom Wilkinson: 1995–2008: Breakthrough and acclaim

-Wilkinson won wider critical acclaim for his portrayal of grieving father Matt Fowler in Todd Field's film, In the Bedroom (2001), with co-stars Sissy Spacek and Marisa Tomei.
-For this performance, he was named Best Actor of the Year by the New York Film Critics' Circle, and was nominated for the Academy Award for Best Actor.
+Wilkinson won wider critical acclaim for his portrayal of grieving father Matt Fowler in Todd Field's In the Bedroom (2001), with co-stars Sissy Spacek and Marisa Tomei.
+For this performance, he won the New York Film Critics Circle Award for Best Actor and was nominated for the Academy Award for Best Actor.
 He then took roles in the period films The Importance of Being Earnest (2002) and Girl with a Pearl Earring (2003).
 For his role as Roy/Ruth Applewood in the HBO film Normal he received a nominations for the Primetime Emmy Award and Golden Globe Award.
-The following year he played Dr. Howard Mierzwiak in the Michel Gondry directed science-fiction romantic comedy Eternal Sunshine of the Spotless Mind (2004) starring Jim Carrey and Kate Winslet.
+The following year he played Dr. Howard Mierzwiak in the Michel Gondry-directed science fiction romantic comedy Eternal Sunshine of the Spotless Mind (2004) starring Jim Carrey and Kate Winslet.
 He portrayed Carmine Falcone in Christopher Nolan's superhero film Batman Begins (2005).
 He also acted in films such as the horror film The Exorcism of Emily Rose (2005), Julian Fellowes' drama Separate Lies (2005), and Woody Allen's Cassandra's Dream (2007).

 In 2007, Wilkinson played Arthur Edens, an attorney with bipolar disorder, in Michael Clayton.
 The performance, which Variety described as "terrific", earned him an Academy Award for Best Supporting Actor nomination.
 In 2008, Wilkinson portrayed American polymath Benjamin Franklin in the HBO mini-series John Adams, for which he received a Primetime Emmy Award and Golden Globe Award, as well as a Screen Actors Guild Award nomination.
 That same year he starred in another HBO project, the political drama Recount, in which Wilkinson portrayed American political adviser and lawyer, James A. Baker, in Baker's capacity as Chief Counsel to George W. Bush during the 2000 U.S. Presidential Election, receiving an Emmy Award nomination.
 He portrayed Friedrich Fromm, acting alongside Tom Cruise, in the World War II thriller Valkyrie and acted in the Guy Ritchie action film RocknRolla (both 2008).